OPM/ResInsight/docs/ReservoirViews.md

 ![]({{ site.baseurl }}/images/HistogramExample.png)

+#### Statistics Options

-**Statistics Time Range** controls if a single time step or all time steps are included when statistics is computed.
+- **Statistics Time Range** -- controls whether all time steps or only the current time step are included when statistics is computed.
+Flow Diagnostic results can only use the current time step option.
-**Statistics Cell Range** controls if visible cells or all active cells is included when statistics is computed.
+- **Statistics Cell Range** -- controls if visible cells or all active cells is included when statistics is computed.

 <div class="note">
-The <b>Text Box</b> settings can be activated by clicking on the text info window in the 3D view.
+The <b>Info Box</b> settings can be activated by clicking on the Info Text in the 3D view.
 </div>

 ### Grids &nbsp;![]({{ site.baseurl }}/images/draw_style_faults_24x24.png)